GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Results

 As an additional sanity check, we estimate $A_{\rm V,cont}$ based on our combined spaxel-by-spaxel \textsc{prospector} SED fits (described in Section \ref{sec:sed}).
 Taking into account that both diffuse dust (optical depth $\tau_{2}$) and dust from the birth clouds (optical depth $\tau_{1}$) contribute to the total dust attenuation, we approximate $A_{\rm V,cont} \approx 2.5 \times 0.44 \times \log_{10} \left(e\right) \times \left(\tau_{1}+\tau_{2}\right)$.
-In reality, this formula gives an upper limit on $A_{\rm V,cont}$, with the actual value depending on the exact fraction of light coming from young stars ($<10 \ \rm Myr$) relative to the total, but it goes beyond the scope of this paper to constrain this parameter.
-From this calculation, we obtain that, in the case of spaxels with $\rm S/N_{\left[\rm O \, \textsc{iii}\right]\lambda4363} >3$, the highest $A_{\rm V,cont}$ is $\sim0.5 \ \rm mag$, although most spaxels have $A_{\rm V,cont} \sim 0.0-0.4 \ \rm mag$.
+In reality, this formula gives an upper limit on $A_{\rm V,cont}$, with the actual value depending on the exact fraction of light coming from young stars ($<10 \ \rm Myr$) relative to the total.
+Constraining this parameter is beyond the scope of this paper.
+From this calculation, we find that, in the case of spaxels with $\rm S/N_{\left[\rm O \, \textsc{iii}\right]\lambda4363} >3$, the highest $A_{\rm V,cont}$ is $\sim0.5 \ \rm mag$, although most spaxels have $A_{\rm V,cont} \sim 0.0-0.4 \ \rm mag$.
 The values obtained for the two clumps and for the full cutout aperture are reported in \autoref{tab:table_parameters_integrated}.
-Overall, our results obtained with these methods are in agreement, and here we illustrate the difficulty of providing accurate dust corrections on spatially resolved scales \citep[also mentioned by][]{waz_arc}.
-However, we demonstrate that, whichever dust correction method we implement, the effect on the inferred metallicities is expected to be smaller than the measurement uncertainties.
+Overall, the results obtained with these methods are in agreement, illustrating the difficulty of providing accurate dust corrections on spatially resolved scales \citep[as also mentioned by][]{waz_arc}.
+However, we demonstrate that, regardless of the dust correction method implemented, the effect on the inferred metallicities is expected to be smaller than the measurement uncertainties.